hila-chefer/Transformer-Explainability/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 PYTHONPATH=./:$PYTHONPATH python3 BERT_rationale_benchmark/models/pipeline/bert_pipeline.py --data_dir data/movies/ --output_dir bert_models/movies/ --model_params BERT_params/movies_bert.json
 ```
-To control which algorithm to use for explanations change the `method` variable in `BERT_rationale_benchmark/models/pipeline/bert_pipeline.py` (Defaults to 'grad_lrp' which is our method).
+To control which algorithm to use for explanations change the `method` variable in `BERT_rationale_benchmark/models/pipeline/bert_pipeline.py` (Defaults to 'transformer_attribution' which is our method).
 Running this command will create a directory for the method in `bert_models/movies/<method_name>`.

 In order to run f1 test with k, run the following command: